 Your virtual assistant can help you manage your email marketing campaigns by:

-- Setting up a free MailChimp or Constant Contact account and integrating it with your website
+- Setting up a free MailChimp, Constant Contact, or similar newsletter service account and integrating it with your website

 - Designing eye-catching email templates to make sending your email campaigns a breeze